-If you find yourself charged with a DUI or DWI, whether the charges stemmed from a checkpoint or not, it is best to consult with an attorney to discuss your options.
+If you find yourself charged with a DUI or DWI, whether the charges stemmed from a checkpoint or not, it is best to consult with a Glendale DUI attorney to discuss your options.
 It is important to remember there are procedures that must be followed during an arrest and that all suspects have rights that are protected under the law.

 Source: Tuscon News Now, “What are my rights at a DUI checkpoint?,” Sonu Wasu, June 26, 2014